Helpful Tips for Washing Tennis Shoes

 Step 3: Spot-Treat Stains

-Use a laundry stain spray or towelettes to treat stains before placing your shoes in the washer.
-The earlier you treat stains, the better success you’ll have.
+Use laundry stain spray or towelettes to treat stains before placing your shoes in the washer.
+The earlier you treat stains, the better your success will be.

 Step 4: Wash the Shoes and Shoelaces